 consisting of Communications (oral or written), Mathematics, Physics, Chemistry, Electrotechnology, Computers, and Engineering Graphics.

 employing extensive field training to provide experience with instrumentation and software, through Surveying Camps and practical lab sessions.

 consisting of field experience, gained from compensated work terms, in the field of geomatics/surveying.

-In addition to the formal semester courses listed in the program of studies, students in the Geomatics/Surveying Engineering Technology (Co-op) program are required to obtain a certificate of completion valid upon graduation of the following:
+In addition to the formal courses listed in the program of studies, students in the Geomatics/Surveying Engineering Technology (Co-op) program are required to obtain a certificate of completion, valid upon graduation, for the following:

 Standard First Aid/Heart Start

 Power Line Hazards

 Additionally, students may have the option of obtaining the following certificate (when offered):

 Small Remotely Piloted Aircraft Systems (RPAS), Visual Line-of-Sight (VLOS) Advanced Operations Certificate